rumca-js/Django-link-archive/README.md

  - Link aggregator.
 Similar to Lemmy, Reddit
  - Database of important links: for work, or for school
  - RSS client
- - Data analysis - analyze link rot, how many a page is cited by other sources, analyze link domains.
+ - Data analysis - analyze link rot, how many a page is cited by other sources, analyze link domains

 ## Suite of projects